Can we look to the origins of what it means to be well as a response to the current situation? Is it enough to be resilient, or is there more?

 We believe each of us holds a deep knowing of self and collective healing.
 Embedded in this wisdom is the idea that there are multiple definitions of and approaches to what it means to be well.
 Thus, there are many streams or paths to the well, each stream presenting a different choice on a different day.

-At Elmfield, we have named seven streams flowing to and from the well—listening, relating, adapting, flowing, empowering, immersing and tending—a process that will evolve and flow with more engagement and feedback.
+At Elmfield, we have named seven streams flowing to and from the well—listening, relating, adapting, flowing, empowering, immersing and tending—a process that will evolve and flow as more engage and feedback.

 For us, the key is that the streams flow into and out of the well.
 Thus, there is a reciprocity at the heart of Wellean Wisdom—a giving and receiving.